Real Property Law Section Student Internship Program

 For a synopsis of the program goals and procedures click here.

-We are now actively soliciting firms to host law students who wish to participate in the internship program during the Spring 2019 semester.
+We are now actively soliciting firms to host law students who wish to participate in the internship program during the Fall 2019 semester.
 The host firm will have one or more law students working ten to fifteen hours per week assisting real estate practitioners in the firm.

 Student interns do not receive compensation from the host firm but, instead, receive course credit from their law schools.
 The host firms must not bill for the students' work, as that would violate the law schools' policy.
 The interns' work product should be sufficient compensation to the host firm.